Through the Looking Glass: Edition 2

 Changing the Stigma on Mental Health

-Bipolar disorder may be a difficult diagnosis to live with, and finding successful personalized treatments is challenging.
+About Bipolar Disorder Bipolar disorder may be a difficult diagnosis to live with, and finding successful personalized treatments is challenging.
 Oftentimes, treatment targets shift, patients are non-adherent to medication regimens, and comorbidity rates are extremely high.[1]
 Unfortunately, bipolar disorder is also associated with high rates of suicide, usually with more lethal means than other mental…

 Why Did I Relapse During Addiction Recovery?